-Credit points: 6 Session: Semester 1, Summer Main Classes: Three 1 hour lectures and one 3 hour practical per week.
-Prohibitions: BIOL(1101 or 1901 or 1911) Assumed knowledge: None.
-However, students who have not completed HSC Biology (or equivalent) are strongly advised to take the Biology Bridging Course (in February) Assessment: One 2.5 hour exam, assignments, quizzes
+Credit points: 6 Session: Semester 1, Summer Main Classes: Three 1 hour lectures and one 4 hour practical per fortnight.
+Prohibitions: BIOL 1911 Assumed knowledge: None.
+However, students who have not completed HSC Biology (or equivalent) are strongly advised to take the Biology Bridging Course (in February).
+Assessment: One 2 hour exam, assignments, quizzes.

-Note: It is recommended that BIOL (1001 or 1911) be taken concurrently with all other Junior units of study in Biology.
+Note: It is recommended that BIOL (1001 or 1911) be taken concurrently with either BIOL1003 or BIOL1903.
 Students who have completed HSC Biology and scored 80+ should enrol in BIOL1911.
 Students who lack 80+ in HSC Biology but have a UAI of at least 93 may enrol in BIOL1911 with permission from the UEO.
 The completion of MBLG 1001 is highly recommended.